vrosterm/softsmooth/SU25_IDRS/README.md

 "sig_min0.65_beta1_ACR1.05.pt" is the trained sigma model that was used to produce our final waterfall plot.

-"backups_unused" contains a vector model and a vector smoothing function that were used for testing purposes (training a vector sigma rather than a scalar).

 "train_save_smooth.py" trains a 2-layer model using an L_2 PGD attack and applies RS to the model.

 "dnn_2_l2_pgd_epsilon_1.pt" is our trained MNIST classifier with 2 fully-connected layers. "epsilon" is the strength of the attack during training.